Wittia sororcula

-Wittia sororcula, the orange footman, is a moth of the family Erebidae.
+Wittia sororcula, the orange footman, is a species of moth in the family Erebidae.
 The species was first described by Johann Siegfried Hufnagel in 1766.
 It is found in Europe, Anatolia and further east across the Palearctic to southern Siberia and the Amur basin to China.

 Technical description and variation

 The wingspan is 27–30 mm.
 Forewing with the costa strongly convex and therefore the apical portion of the forewing considerably broader than in the forms of the luterella group.
 Head, thorax, end of abdomen and the forewing bright golden yellow, the hindwing of male but little paler; in the female both wings slightly paler orange yellow.
 In contradistinction to lutarella, the costal area of the hindwing above and beneath is never black.

 Transfer from Eilema to Wittia

 The orange footman was previously placed in the genus Eilema, but was transferred to the genus Wittia by Vladimir Viktorovitch Dubatolov in 2011.